This document presents a technical overview of the IRMA project.

 - owns a valid issuer signature over the disclosed attributes and hidden attributes.

 The verifier can check the validity of this proof of knowledge using the issuer's public key that corresponds with the private key with which the issuer signed the attributes (thus, the verifier must know this public key).
 The verifier can tell from this that the user has at some point received the disclosed attributes from the trusted issuer.
 Therefore, it can trust the authenticity of the attributes.
 (This proof of knowledge does not include a full copy of the signature over the attributes, so that even if all attributes of the credential were disclosed simultaneously, the verifier can impossibly use the received attributes and proof of knowledge to disclose these attributes itself to others.)

 In addition to attribute disclosure, users can also attach their attributes to messages in an IRMA attribute-based signature.
 This is explained in more detail below.

 In IRMA, each credential is an instance of a credential type.
 A credential type specifies (among other things) how many attributes its instances have, what their names are, and by which issuer instances of this credential type are issued.
-Credential types are not shared between issuers: even if two issuers would issue two credential types with the same name and with the same amount of attributes having the same names, they still are distinct credential types.
-Here is an example of such a credential type, defining the "IRMATube" credential type which is issued and verified in this IRMA demo.
+Credential types are not shared between issuers: even if two issuers would issue two credential types with the same name and with the same amount of attributes having the same names, they still are distinct credential types. on Github an example of such a credential type is available, defining the "IRMATube" credential type which is issued and verified in this IRMA demo.
 Schematically, an instance of such a credential type would look as follows.

 |Attribute name||Attribute value|